jasonrhodes/jasonrhodes.github.io/src/blog/009_git-deploys-with-dokku.md

 That's all it takes to deploy an app.
 And since my apps are almost always node.js apps, I can put the startup command in the `npm start` script inside `package.json` and that's all I have to do.
 Make a change, push to `heroku master`, it figures out dependencies, restarts the process, proxies to nginx.
 It's the best.

 The only reason I looked for anything else is because I can't justify $7 per app when, like I said, these are little shitty hobby apps.
-I'd rather throw $10-20 at [Digital Ocean](https://www.digitalocean.com/) every month and be free to cram that box as full as it'll go with garbage apps and idiot bots.
+I'd rather throw $10-20 at [Digital Ocean](https://m.do.co/c/4e1fe8fd0656) every month and be free to cram that box as full as it'll go with garbage apps and idiot bots.
 But dammit I want my easy git deployment, too.
 Waaaaaaaaah.

 I was about to take a stab at some git hook magic myself today when at about 6:04 PM my pal [Visnup](https://twitter.com/visnup) suggested, "Dokku sounds close to what you want."
 I had never heard of Dokku.
 It's now 9:48 PM and I have a working Dokku instance running and a test app successfully deployed.
 And it's only costing me $5/mo for the cloud server and about $10/year for a cheap domain.
 Here's what I did.

 ## Digital Ocean

 Since I'd already decided to use Digital Ocean, my first step was to spin up a droplet.
-If you're not familiar, they're a great service that provides cloud servers for a monthly fee.
+If you're not familiar, DO is a great service that provides cloud servers for cheap monthly fees ([give me those sweet referral credits](https://m.do.co/c/4e1fe8fd0656)).
 [They even have a Dokku image](https://cloud.digitalocean.com/droplets/new?image=dokku), which I happily grabbed.

 <div class="linked-image image-small">
 [![Dokku on Digital Ocean](/assets/images/do-dokku-droplet.png)](https://cloud.digitalocean.com/droplets/new?image=dokku)